Have you ever tried to manually configure a proxy on your smartphone?

 ProxyMob – new Firefox addon

-Simply said, ProxyMob is only a GUI interface that allows to access the parameters of Firefox Mobile.
+Simply said, ProxyMob is only a GUI interface that allows accessing the parameters of Firefox Mobile.
 It’s a pretty simple feature.
 I’m just wondering how come it hasn’t been implemented earlier.
 Anyway, the race to finding proxies that haven’t been yet blocked by mobile operators can follow-up again.